testing-library/react-render-stream-testing-library/README.md

 > await expect(takeRender).not.toRerender({timeout: 300})
 > ```

+> [!TIP]
+>
+> If you don't want these matchers not to be automatically installed, you can
+> import from `@testing-library/react-render-stream` instead.

 ## A note on `act`.

 You might want to avoid using this library with `act`, as `act`